adamsilver/fdpb/01-Register.md

 #### On submit

-Instant feedback, means updating the interface when the user hasn't taken explicit action.
+Instant feedback causes the interface to update even though the user didn't take explicit action.
 This creates a jarring, disruptive and ambiguous experience.
-Instead, we'll give users the respect they deserve by giving them control.
-Of course, we'll do this by providing feedback when they explicitly submit the form.
+Instead, we'll give users respect by putting them firmly in control.
+To do this, we'll provide feedback when they explicitly submit the form.

 To design inclusively, we must first consider the experience without Javascript, which is far more common than most people think[^].

 > ‘There is no creativity without constraint’

 Constraints help us solve problems.
-When we accept the constraints, we narrow our focus, often to the user's advantage.
+When we accept constraints, we narrow our focus, often to the user's advantage.
 In this case, we can only validate forms on submit anyway.

 Interestingly, I've found that, generally speaking, the best experiences are those that don't rely on Javascript.
 On a recent project, we only performed validation on the server side, and nobody noticed.

 This is not to say client-side validation is *bad*.
 It's just that something that may appear to be problematic from a designer's point of view, may not be a problem at all for users.
-Without testing with users, we can't tell.
+But, without testing we can't be sure.

 Client-side validation typically only checks the format.
 At some point we're going to need to check information in a database.
 To register, for example, we'll need to ensure nobody enters an email address that already exists in the database.

 By designing first without Javascript we reach a wider audience, and expose scenarios that we may have otherwise forgotten, had we jumped head first into the all-singing and all-dancing fancy-pants solution.

-For example, if some errors can only be caught on the server, then if we're not careful we could end up with two error summary boxes—one generated by the server and one generated on the client.
+If some errors can only be caught on the server, if we're not careful we could end up with two error summaries—one generated on the server and one generated on the client.

 []()

 As already noted, by validating on submit we create a consistent experience whether errors are caught on the server or the client.
-And it puts users in control and saves us having to second guess when users wish to receive feedback.
+And it puts users in control and saves us having to second guess when users expect feedback.

 ### How to show errors